Guide

 Trigger recording from anywhere

-Press D (Command+Shift+D) from any app or the desktop.
-Murmr doesn’t need to be the active window — the shortcut is global.
-A floating HUD appears; speak your note, then stop.
+Press D (Command+Shift+D) from any app or the desktop, or hold fn (Shift+Fn) for push-to-talk.
+Murmr doesn’t need to be the active window — both shortcuts are global.
+A floating HUD appears; speak your note, then stop (or release Shift+Fn).
 Murmr transcribes and cleans on-device and can paste the result into the app you were using.

 1) Keyboard shortcut